 Dietary restrictions and MyPlate

-If your child has food restrictions like food allergies, a lactose intolerance or celiac disease, you can still use MyPlate and substitute in the foods your child needs.
+If your child has food restrictions due to food allergies, lactose intolerance or celiac disease, you can still use MyPlate and substitute the foods your child needs.

-For instance, instead of dairy milk, give your child a glass of soy milk for his or her "dairy" serving.
-For the whole grain serving, if your child has to avoid wheat, offer brown rice.
+For instance, instead of dairy milk, give your child a glass of soymilk for his or her "dairy" serving.
+For the whole grain serving, if your child must avoid wheat, offer brown rice.

-Stacy also suggests that any child who has a dietary restriction see a dietitian to ensure proper nutrition is offered at every meal.
+Kim also suggests children with dietary restrictions should see a dietitian to ensure proper nutrition is offered at every meal.

 Other tips for a healthy, balanced diet for kids

 While MyPlate makes planning for a balanced meal easier, you could still face nutritional challenges with your child, especially if they are a picky eater.
-Stacy offers parents the following advice:
+Kim offers parents the following advice:

 With the right balance of healthy snacks and healthy meals using MyPlate guidance, you can help children receive the energy they need to grow, play and learn.